mbabynames search ✿

-Cohen is a two-syllable name of English origin, meaning "noble and strong".
+from the Hebrew, meaning "priest".
+Cohen is a two-syllable name of Hebrew origin, meaning "priest".
 It ends with a soft nasal -n, which shapes how middle names connect to it phonetically.

 2